Sanders-Lab/Tri-Channel-Plots/README.md

 # Authors
 - [Patrick Weidner](https://github.com/pweidner)
 - [Suharto Bannerjee](https://github.com/suhartobanerjee)
-- David Porubsky wrote some of the functions were sourcing!
+- David Porubsky wrote some of the functions were sourcing here, thanks!

 Please contact us with any problems or submit them as an issue in this Github repository.